What is KOHO and how does it work?

 KOHO is a financial institution, but it is not registered as a bank.

-It is able to provide several online ‘banking’ services through its relationship with Peoples Trust.
+It can provide several online ‘banking’ services through its relationship with Peoples Trust.

 For example, the KOHO Card works like a spending account (chequing) and can be used to make payments, receive payments, send Interac e-Transfers, and more.